 Also, for more Chinese New Year festivity, here’s my dog Peanut in her Chinese Lion Dance outfit!

-What It's About: An unflinching, powerful memoir about growing up Korean American, losing her mother, and forging her own identity.
+What It's About: A memoir about growing up Korean American, losing her mother, and forging her own identity.

-In this exquisite story of family, food, grief, and endurance, Michelle Zauner proves herself far more than a dazzling singer, songwriter, and guitarist.
-With humor and heart, she tells of growing up one of the few Asian American kids at her school in Eugene, Oregon; of struggling with her mother's particular, high expectations of her; of a painful adolescence; of treasured months spent in her grandmother's tiny apartment in Seoul, where she and her mother would bond, late at night, over heaping plates of food...Publication Date: April 20, 2021
+Michelle Zauner tells of growing up one of the few Asian American kids at her school in Eugene, Oregon; of struggling with her mother’s particular, high expectations of her; of a painful adolescence; of treasured months spent in her grandmother’s tiny apartment in Seoul, where she and her mother would bond, late at night, over heaping plates of food...Publication Date: April 20, 2021

 What It's About: On Earth We're Briefly Gorgeous is a letter from a son to a mother who cannot read.
 Written when the speaker, Little Dog, is in his late twenties, the letter unearths a family's history that began before he was born — a history whose epicenter is rooted in Vietnam — and serves as a doorway into parts of his life his mother has never known, all of it leading to an unforgettable revelation...Publication Date: June 4, 2019